shaneharper/vim-mono_eink_color_scheme/README.md

   - Vim's `runtime/macros/less.sh` script can be used as a pager; this color scheme can be applied to the output of programs that generate diffs by using that script.
 (Often command line utilities displaying changes to a file under revision control color lines red or green depending on whether a line is only in the "old" version of a file or only in the "new" version; that coloring doesn't help when viewing on a monochrome display where both red and green might appear the same shade of grey.)<br>
   - Here is a [bash function](https://github.com/shaneharper/dotfiles/blob/c05e59b5fe77aa2571ef78e785b36d21c9ef94f6/bashrc#L25) that can be used to view the output of `git diff`.
 (Note: the function definition assumes there's a symlink to `runtime/macros/less.sh` called `vimless`.)

-* **Consider using `:syntax off` when using Vim's diff mode.**
+* **Run `:syntax off` when using Vim's diff mode.**
-  <br>Differences can be easier to see when using Vim's diff mode when diff mode-specific highlighting is applied without also applying filetype-specific syntax highlighting (highlighting of comments, strings, etc.); Run `:syntax off` to achieve that.
+  <br>In diff mode running `:syntax off` can aid with understanding changes made to a file. `:syntax off` does not disable Vim's diff mode highlighting of modified text; text highlighted by diff mode can clearly stand out when filetype-specific syntax highlighting (highlighting of comments, strings, etc.) is not present at the same time.